auth0/docs/articles/tutorials/how-to-monitor-auth0.md

 ---
 description: How to use monitoring with an Auth0 account.
+toc: true
 ---

 # Monitor Auth0

 If you are using the public cloud version of Auth0, we recommend subscribing to [Auth0 Status](http://status.auth0.com) for notifications regarding Auth0 service availability.
-The Auth0 DevOps team uses Auth0 Status](http://status.auth0.com) for reports on current incidents.
+The Auth0 DevOps team uses [Auth0 Status](http://status.auth0.com) for reports on current incidents.

 Current and historical uptime is available at [Auth0 Uptime](http://uptime.auth0.com).